 This Page Intentionally Left Blank

+General Information

 Introduction

 The Technical Reference Manual (TRM) was developed to measure the resource savings from standard energy efficiency measures.
 The savings’ algorithms use measured and customer data as input values in industry-accepted algorithms.
-The data and input values for the algorithms come from Alternative Energy Portfolio Standards (AEPS) application forms, EDC program application forms, industry accepted standard values (e.g. ENERGY STAR standards), or data gathered by Electric Distribution Companies (EDCs).
+The data and input values for the algorithms come from Alternative Energy Portfolio Standards (AEPS) application forms, EDC program application forms, industry accepted standard values (e.g., ENERGY STAR standards), or data gathered by Electric Distribution Companies (EDCs).
 The standard input values are based on the best available measured or industry data.

 Some electric input values were derived from a review of literature from various industry organizations, equipment manufacturers, and suppliers.
 These input values are updated to reflect changes in code, federal standards and recent program evaluations.